red-hat-storage/ceph-test-drive-bootstrap/docs/index.md

 !!! note
-    - This test drive is currently in its BETA version.
-Please send any bugs or documentation errors to **karan@redhat.com**
+    - If you encounter any bugs or documentation errors, please send an email to  **karan@redhat.com**

 ## Introduction